 What to expect:

-The cake is a pretty plain cake—usually vanilla flavored with plain or chocolate whipped cream or other sweet fillings (I recently saw one with truffle flavored filling and sweet spaghetti squash known as cabello de ángel is also an option).
+The cake is a pretty plain cake—usually vanilla flavored with plain or chocolate whipped cream or other sweet fillings although you can also find ones with more unique fillings such as truffle flavored filling or sweet spaghetti squash known as cabello de ángel.
 It is said to be made into the shape of a crown and oftentimes it also has dried fruit baked into the dough or sprinkled on top like the jewels on a kings crown.
 For American cake standards, the cake is quite dry, but this makes it the perfect accompaniment for coffee or hot chocolate with breakfast, an afternoon snack, or dessert.

 The most important thing about the cake are the different little figures or objects that are baked inside as each one has significance to the family/region.
 Normally, at least two different objects can be found in the cake—a black bean (or an haba) and something that represents the king.
 The person who eats the slice of cake with the king is the ‘king for the day’ whereas the person who gets the haba has to pay for the cake the following year.
 In addition, in some places or families, additional objects such as coins can also be baked into the cake.